MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/overview.md

 ![Example of Incremental Governance evolutions](../../_images/governance/incremental-governance-example.png)

 > [!NOTE]
 > Governance is not a replacement for key functions such as security, networking, identity, finance, DevOps, or operations.
 Along the way, there will be interactions with and dependencies on members from each function.
-Those members should be included on the Cloud Governance Team to accelerate decisions and actions.
+Those members should be included on the Cloud Governance team to accelerate decisions and actions.

 ## Choosing a governance journey